42dotmk/slowstore/README.md

 # Slowstore

-This is simple,single file, key-value store that stores your objects as JSON on file system.
+Simple key-value store that stores your objects as JSON on file system.

+It directly maps your python objects to JSON files and every object is auto synced to its JSON file.

-It is designed to be easy to plug into your program, no servers, no connection strings, nothing, just set the directory where you would like to store your files.
+It is designed to be easy to plug into your program, without need of servers, connection strings, or any setup just set the directory where you would like to store your files.

-**Slowstore is slow**, it is intended to be used for exploration.
+**Slowstore*  it is intended to be used for exploration and debugging of my program behaviour.

 ## Installation